 COVID – 19

-Due to the Global Pandemic Chicago pretty much shut down as a City, but things are starting to Open up again now with almost all attractions featured on the Chigaco CityPASS now open.
+Due to the Global Pandemic Chicago pretty much shut down as a City, but things are Pretty much back to normal now and all attractions are back open.
 This is great news as the world tries to recover from the Virus.
-With Budgets stretched a CityPASS makes more sense than every when visiting a City!
+With Budgets stretched a CityPASS makes more sense than ever when visiting a City!

 The Chicago CityPASS also offers a full 365 Day moneyback Guarantee, so if things flare up again and your travel plans are affected getting a refund will be no problem.